Hake and Golden Rice

 - Add the veg to the pot of rice.

 - Use a fork to mix it all together, fluffing up the rice as you go.
+Stir through the honey.
 Cover to keep warm.

-- Return the pan to medium-high heat with a drizzle of oil and 1 tsp (double for 4p) of butter.
+- Return the (now empty) pan to medium-high heat with a drizzle of oil and 1 tsp (double for 4p) of butter.

-- Once hot, lay the fish into the pan and cook for 4-5 mins.
-Turn over and cook on the other side for a further 3-4 mins.
-IMPORTANT: Wash hands and equipment after handling raw fish.
-Fish is cooked when opaque in the centre.
+- Once hot, lay the fish into the pan and cook on one side for 4-5 mins.
+Turn over and cook on the other side for a further 4-5 mins.
+IMPORTANT: Fish is cooked when opaque in the middle.

-- Loosen the aioli with a squeeze of lemon juice.
+- While the hake cooks, loosen the yoghurt with a squeeze of lemon juice.

-- Taste and add more if desired, you want the aioli to be a drizzling consistency.
+- Taste and add more lemon juice and zest if desired—you want the yoghurt to be drizzling consistency.